 - Automated HTTPS redirect: Prefers encrypted HTTPS connections instead unencrypted HTTP connections to websites (if supported by the respective website).

-- Extra Speed: Premium subscribers are entitled to use the fastest servers of the CyberGhost server pool.
+- Extra Speed: Regular subscribers are entitled to use the fastest servers of the CyberGhost server pool.
 This setting can't be deactivated.

 After changing options you can always undo any changes and restore the original settings by clicking on 'Reset to default'.